Santa Ana winds: Name etymology

-The best-accepted explanation for the name Santa Ana winds is that it is derived from the Santa Ana Canyon in Orange County, one of the many locations where the winds blow intensely.
-Newspaper references to the name Santa Ana winds appear as far back as 1882.
+The name Santa Ana winds comes from the Santa Ana Canyon in Orange County, one of the many locations where the winds blow intensely.
+Santa Ana Canyon and Santa Ana River, the old Spanish land grant Rancho Santiago de Santa Ana, and the town of Santa Ana are all so named because the Portolá expedition entered the river valley on Saint Anne's feast day in 1769.
+Newspaper references to the name Santa Ana winds appear as far back the 1870s and 1880s.
 Per the Riverside Press-Enterprise in 2020:

 The name Santa Ana wind became nationally known following a sensationalized 1901 wire story about wind damage.

-One narrative claimed that the term Santa Ana wind derives from a Native American phrase for "devil wind" that was then altered by Californios into the form "Satanás" (meaning Satan), and then still later corrupted into "Santa Ana".
-However, an authority on local Native American languages claims this supposed Indigenous term "Santana" never existed.
-No evidence has ever emerged to support this explanation and it is likely a false etymology.
+However, because local boosters thought the association of the sometimes-destructive winds with the town would be bad for business, they began claiming that calling the "disagreeable" winds the Santa Ana winds was "both incorrect and libelous."
+The chamber of commerce thus began a misinformation campaign claiming the name was actually "an Indian word" from somewhere.
+Supposedly, in their telling, the term Santa Ana wind derived from a Native American phrase for "big wind" or "devil wind" that was then altered by Californios into the form "Satanás" (meaning Satan), and then still later corrupted into "Santa Ana."
+However, an authority on local Native American languages claims this supposed Indigenous term, "Santana" or "sandana," never existed.
+No evidence has ever emerged to support this explanation and it is a false etymology.
+Another false association is that the name is a reference to General Santa Anna of Mexico and dust clouds kicked up by his cavalry horses.
+The Santa Ana Journal newspaper, which battled for years to discourage the association between the winds and the town, published a verse with a 1935 news story on wind impacts that nodded to the "devil winds" nomenclature: "The devil sends the naughty winds To blow the skirts on high; But God is just and sends the dust To fill the bad man's eye."

-In 1933, Father John O'Connell of Mission San Juan Capistrano reported that Don Jesus Aguilar, born 1855 at Capistrano, said that in his day the winds had been called el viento del norte.
+In 1933, Father John O'Connell of Mission San Juan Capistrano reported that Don Jesus Aguilar, born 1855 at Capistrano, said that in his day the winds had been called el viento del norte ("the north wind").